nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/services/ble_hids.rst

 Overview
 ********

-This module implements the ``Human Interface Device Service`` with the corresponding set of characteristics.
+This module implements the Human Interface Device Service with the corresponding set of characteristics.
-During initialization it adds the Human Interface Device Service and a set of characteristics as per the Human Interface Device Service specification and the user requirements to the BLE stack database.
+During initialization, it adds the Human Interface Device Service and a set of characteristics as per the Human Interface Device Service specification and the user requirements to the Bluetooth LE stack database.

-If enabled, notification of Input Report characteristics is performed when the application calls the corresponding ``ble_hids_xx_input_report_send()`` function.
+If enabled, notification of Input Report characteristics is performed when the application calls one of the corresponding functions:

+* :c:func:`ble_hids_inp_rep_send`
+* :c:func:`ble_hids_boot_kb_inp_rep_send`
+* :c:func:`ble_hids_boot_mouse_inp_rep_send`

 Configuration
 *************